Kohronburton/cryptoquote/README.md

 The date shown conforms to the user's locale.

 ### Available exchanges
 Type `cq list exchanges` to get a list of supported exchanges.
-Currently only Kraken and LocalBitcoins are supported.
+Currently Kraken, LocalBitcoins and Coinbase are supported.

 ### Available assets
 Type `cq list assets` to get a list of supported assets.